Nador: Nature

-The salt lagoon off and to the east of the city attract wildlife, especially migratory birds The protected wetlands at Oued Moulouya and Kariat Arekman by the Moulouya River mouth are home to greater pink flamingos, great crested grebes, avocets, black-winged stilts, coots, dunlins, oystercatchers, Audouin's gulls, grey herons, little egrets, spotted redshanks, black-tailed godwits, common redshanks, kingfishers, black terns, and numerous other species of terns and gulls.
+Marchica Lagoon, to the east of the city, attracts wildlife, especially migratory birds The protected wetlands at Oued Moulouya and Kariat Arekman by the Moulouya River mouth are home to greater flamingos, great crested grebes, pied avocets, black-winged stilts, Eurasian coots, dunlins, oystercatchers, Audouin's gulls, grey herons, little egrets, spotted redshanks, black-tailed godwits, common redshanks, kingfishers, black terns, and numerous other species of terns and gulls.
 As well as being a safe haven for birds, this area is frequently visited by locals because of its natural environment.
 There are major freshwater and saline sites covering large areas of protected sand dunes, marsh- and swampland.
 Insects include damselflies, Caelifera, and numerous others.
 The flora includes marram grass, juniper, Cistus, and more.

 Climate

 Nador has a hot semi-arid climate (Köppen climate classification BSh).
 In winter there is more rainfall than in summer.
 The average annual temperature in Nador is 18.7 °C. About 313 mm of precipitation falls annually.